Hatchin/Mann-Whitney-U-Test/README.md

 ### Test Result

-`Sig Diff`: whether or not the two sample data are from different distribution at the custom significant level
+`Sig Diff`: whether or not the two sample data are from different distribution at the user-defined significant level

-`Sample Size`: if n <= 20, then small sample size; else large sample size
+`Sample Size`: if n <= 20, then small sample size; else, large sample size

 `U-critical` or `P Value`: when small sample size, return the U critical value at the significant level; when large sample size, return the P Value computed from U stat